Sleeping under a bridge isn’t really as bad as they say it is.

 Save money by walking or cycling everywhere, even if it takes you all day to get there

-(and if it does take a whole day, take a tent, because it will take a whole day to get back too.)
+(If it does take a whole day, take a tent, because it will take a whole day to get back too.)

 Even if you don’t get uber fit, make sure you still go cardboard box sliding!